Report 2: Student Characteristics and Outcomes

 National Data

-One study of ten substance use treatment programs in three states compared student outcomes of those attending recovery schools with other high schools.
+While studies show the positive effects of recovery schools, there are only approximately 40 recovery high schools across the U.S. One study of ten substance use treatment programs in three states compared student outcomes of those attending recovery schools with other high schools.

 Post treatment, national data about recovery school students’ high school graduation rates were 61% as compared to 39% for other youth.
-Over one-third (35%) of the recovery school students reported they were abstinent from drugs and alcohol for one year while the sobriety rate for those not attending recovery schools was one in eight (12%). vi – source
+Over one-third (35%) of the recovery school students reported they were abstinent from drugs and alcohol for one year while the sobriety rate for those not attending recovery schools was one in eight (12%).

 Washington and Seattle Data

-In 2013, the Washington Department of Social and Human Services reported that only 25% of young people who received publicly funded substance use disorder treatment graduated from high school. vii – source
+Washington and Seattle Data In 2013, the Washington Department of Social and Human Services reported that only 25% of young people who received publicly funded substance use disorder treatment graduated from high school.
+For students with co-occurring mental health disorders, the number dropped to 17%. (see Figure 4)

 This report led the King County Behavioral Health and Recovery Division of the Department of Community and Human Services and Seattle Public Schools to collaborate on establishing a recovery school as part of the Interagency Academy system.
+From 2015–2025, 67% of students at the Seattle Interagency Recovery Campus have earned, or are working toward, a high school diploma in the program.
+An additional 15% have transferred to continue schooling elsewhere. (see Figure 5)

 Summary